RetroPie/RetroPie-Docs/docs/Quake.md

 ```
 For more information on custom RetroArch controls see: [RetroArch Configuration](https://github.com/RetroPie/RetroPie-Setup/wiki/RetroArch-Configuration)

-## Registered Version
+## Upgrading Shareware to Registered

-The RetroPie Setup Script places the shareware Quake data files at:
+During installation of the port, the setup script places the shareware version of the Quake data files at:

 ~~~
 /home/pi/RetroPie/roms/ports/quake/id1/pak0.pak
 ~~~

-Add the registered version data file at:
+If you own the registered version, you may add the registered version data file at:

 ~~~
 /home/pi/RetroPie/roms/ports/quake/id1/pak1.pak